Austin Chamber Music Center - 2017-2018 Season: Dal Segno | Texas Music Office | Office of the Texas Governor | Greg Abbott

 Concert season

 Austin Chamber Music Center produces a full year of engaging and eclectic chamber concerts that tempt a variety of musical interests and sways.
 Led by Artistic Director, Michelle Schumann, programs are designed to engage beyond the concert hall and to personally interact with music lovers from across Austin's diverse communities.
-April 6-7, 2018, 7:30 p.m.: Ardent Aries with music by J.S.
-Bach, Haydn, and Rachmaninov.
+March 2-3, 2018, 7:30 p.m.: Pisces Perception with Ravel, Chopin, and Piazzolla.
 Admission costs: Intimate concerts, Home concerts; General Admission: $80; Synchronism concerts: $27-45, General Admission: $27Back to the event calendar